Isotopes of iridium

 193Ir 192.962917 (4) 62.7 (2) 3/2 0.1592

-Isotopic abundances of Ir
+Isotope abundances of iridium

-In the above picture, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
-This is not to be confused with the relative percentage isotope abundances which total 100% for all the naturally occurring isotopes.
+Isotope abundances of iridium.
+In the above, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
+This is not to be confused with the relative percentage isotope abundances which totals 100% for all the naturally occurring isotopes.

 Radiosotope data